-Prog ırams Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing Z Public Reporting on Greenhouse Gas (GHG) Strategy Progress The County shall prepare public reports on the results of GHG Strategy implementation and monitoring and present these reports to the Board of Supervisors.
+Prog ırams Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing Z Public Reporting on Greenhouse Gas (GHG) Strategy Progress COS-10.1 COS-10.2 RMA The County shall prepare public reports on the results of GHG Strategy implementation and monitoring and present these reports to the Board of Supervisors.
 The first report shall be submitted to the Board of Supervisors two years after the approval of the General Plan, after which the Board of Supervisors will determine the appropriate future reporting interval.
 The County shall also present a more detailed progress report to the Board of Supervisors, including results of the latest GHG inventory update, every five years.
-COS-10.1 COS-10.2 COS-10.3 COS-10.4 RMA CEO AA Greenhouse Gas (GHG) Inventory Updates The County shall update the County's GHG emissions inventory at least every five years.
-COS-10.1 COS-10.2 COS-10.3 COS-10.4 RMA CEO BB Greenhouse Gas (GHG) Strategy Amendments The County may amend the GHG Strategy to ensure that the County is on track to achieve its 2030 target and making substantial progress towards achieving its longer-term, post-2030 goals.
-COS-10.1 COS-10.2 COS-10.3 COS-10.4 RMA CEO
+COS-10.3 COS-10.4 CEO AA Greenhouse Gas (GHG) Inventory Updates COS-10.1 COS-10.2 RMA The County shall update the County's GHG emissions inventory at least every five years.
+COS-10.3 COS-10.4 CEO ВВ Greenhouse Gas (GHG) Strategy Amendments COS-10.1 COS-10.2 RMA The County may amend the GHG Strategy to ensure that the County is on track to achieve its 2030 target and making substantial progress towards achieving its longer-term, post-2030 goals.
+COS-10.3 COS-10.4 CEO

-СС e Emergency Council unty shall establish a Climate See all policies and CEO Emerge of the B Board o planning Climate and pro- departm of this p maintair establish shall inco ancy Council (CEC) by a resolution loard of Supervisors to advise the of Supervisors on climate action g and implementation of the Action Plan (CAP) goals, policies, grams.
-The County agency or nent responsible for implementation orogram shall draft, administer, and in the CEC bylaws.
-Initial hment of the CEC and its bylaws clude the following terms, duties, mbership composition: programs tagged with a CAP symbol in General Plan RMA A r s Term of each member is two years.
-At the conclusion of a term, a CEC member may be re-appointed or re- selected, as applicable, for a consecutive term by the appointing authority. a r C F s t r Duties of the CEC members include attendance at duly called meetings; review, in advance, of all written material provided in preparation for CEC meetings; serve and participate on committees and/or sub-committees; and contribute to the CEC's advisory recommendations to the Board of Supervisors; The officers of the CEC shall be Chairperson and Vice-Chairperson. r r r Officers shall be elected annually at regular meeting each year by CEC members.
+СС Climate Emergency Council See all CEO The County shall establish a Climate Emergency Council (CEC) by a resolution of the Board of Supervisors to advise the Board of Supervisors on climate action planning and implementation of the Climate Action Plan (CAP) goals, policies, and programs.
+The County agency or department responsible for implementation of this program shall draft, administer, and maintain the CEC bylaws.
+Initial establishment of the CEC and its bylaws shall include the following terms, duties, and membership composition: policies and programs tagged with a symbol in General Plan RMA Term of each member is two years.
+At the conclusion of a term, a CEC member may be re-appointed or re- selected, as applicable, for a consecutive term by the appointing authority.
+Duties of the CEC members include attendance at duly called meetings; review, in advance, of all written material provided in preparation for CEC meetings; serve and participate on committees and/or sub-committees; and contribute to the CEC's advisory recommendations to the Board of Supervisors; The officers of the CEC shall be Chairperson and Vice-Chairperson.
+Officers shall be elected annually at regular meeting each year by CEC members.
 Nomination shall be made from the floor.
-Election shall be by simple majority. t k t Officers shall serve a one-year term.
+Election shall be by simple majority.
+Officers shall serve a one-year term.
 An officer may be re-elected, but no individual shall serve more than three full consecutive terms in the same office.
-No member shall hold more than one office at a time. r c The Chairperson shall preside at all meetings of the CEC, sign all correspondence, reports, and other materials produced by the CEC,
+No member shall hold more than one office at a time.
+The Chairperson shall preside at all meetings of the CEC, sign all correspondence, reports, and other materials produced by the CEC,